Early Career Leadership Program

 Questions about the program or application?
 Email Engagement at firstname.lastname@example.org

 Want to empower early career scientists?
 Help us maintain this valuable program by donating today.

 Learn more about career development at GSA

 Peer-reviewers are vital to science, yet early career scientists in our field rarely receive formal training in how to be a good reviewer.
 GSA and GENETICS are addressing this gap with a program that gives early career members real-world peer review experience.
 Participants will receive online training, feedback, and will become reviewers for manuscripts submitted to GENETICS.

 Career Development Symposia

-GSA offers funding for student and postdoc members to organize local symposia that provide career and professional development opportunities for early career scientists.
+GSA offers funding for student and postdoc members to organize local symposia that provide career opportunities for early career scientists.
 Examples could include career skills symposia, networking events, and scientific symposia with substantial opportunities for student and postdoc presenters.